 Sulfacetamide (Klaron) is about four percent bioavailable and is excreted in the urine unchanged.
 The half-life of sulfacetamide varies between seven and 13 hours.
+Absorption through intact skin has not been determined for sodium sulfacetamide (Clarifoam EF).
+Approximately one percent of topical sulfur is systemically absorbed.

-Pharmacokinetic studies with adapalene (Differin) have only found trace amounts in plasma when administered topically.
+Pharmacokinetic studies with adapalene (Differin) and the combination product with benzoyl peroxide (Epiduo) have only found trace amounts of adapalene in plasma when administered topically.
 Excretion is primarily by the biliary route.